Data assimilation via model reference adaptation for linear and nonlinear dynamical systems: MRAS discretization and update rule

 As \eqref{generaltimestepping-c} does not depend on $u_{n+1}$, the above scheme could be realized as an alternating scheme.
 In this manner, one could view the MRAS as a prediction-correction procedure, first predicting the parameter $q_{n+1}$ based on the current approximate state $u_n$, then correcting the state $u_{n+1}$ based on the prediction $q_{n+1}$.
 This cycle is perpetuated until the discrepancy between the estimated $u_{n+1}$ and data $z_{n+1}$ is sufficiently small.
 We illustrate this notion in Figure \ref{dia:mras}.

-It is worth emphasizing that in this manner, with the semi-implicit Euler scheme, the data assimilation window is $\Delta t$, meaning one time block prior to the current time.
+\paragraph{Assimilation window} It is worth emphasizing that in this manner, with the semi-implicit Euler scheme, the data assimilation window is $\Delta t$, meaning one time block prior to the current time.
+A one-step window is a natural choice for data assimilation.
+Higher-order time-stepping schemes, such as Runge–Kutta methods, would correspond to longer assimilation windows and would result in a more complex discretized MRAS formulation.
+The effect of a longer assimilation window is an important topic for future work.

 \paragraph{Update and preconditioner} Combining \eqref{generaltimestepping-u}-\eqref{generaltimestepping-c}, we construct the discretized MRAS system

 Writing the weak form of \eqref{generaltimestepping} lays the foundation for our FEM solver, allowing us to assemble the joint system matrix and linear form in \texttt{NGSolve}.